-CHECK IN AND CHECK OUT
+CHECK-IN AND CHECK-OUT

 When checking-in to housing, you will be issued a key(s) that will grant you access to your room and building assignment.
-You will also receive a Room Condition & Inventory report and be asked to note any previous damages to the room or furnishings to your RA, HAM, or the Residence Life and Housing office.
+You will also receive a Room Condition & Inventory report and be asked to note any previous damage to the room or furnishings to your RA, HAM, or the Residence Life & Housing office.
+Students will be subject to damage billing, if assessed, if the Room Condition Report is not submitted.

-You are required to officially check out with the appropriate staff member when moving out of college housing which includes turning in your key(s).
+You are required to officially check out when moving out of college housing which includes turning in your key(s).
 Plan to check out of your room within 24 hours of your last final exam unless given permission prior to the start of final exams.

 - If you change rooms during the year, you are expected to check-out of your initial room by having an RA or HAM evaluate the condition of your room when you leave.
-When you check-in to your new room, you should complete a new Room Inventory form. - If you leave for any other reasons (Disciplinary action, Leave of Absence, etc.) please contact the Residence Life and Housing office for further instruction.
+When you check-in to your new room, you should complete a new Room Inventory form. - If you leave for any other reasons (Disciplinary action, Leave of Absence, etc.) please contact the Residence Life & Housing office for further instruction.